gatsbyjs/rfcs/text/0001-github-issue-labels.md

 # Summary

-Implement a labelling system for [issues on Gatsby's GitHub repo](https://github.com/gatsbyjs/gatsby/issues).
+Implement a labelling system for [issues on Gatsby's GitHub repo](https://github.com/gatsbyjs/gatsby/issues) and [pull requests on Gatsby's Github repo](https://github.com/gatsbyjs/gatsby/pulls).
 This is following up from discussion at the recent Gatsby Maintainer Summit.

 Refs https://github.com/gatsbyjs/gatsby/issues/4311

 # Motivation

-People _want_ to contribute to Gatsby, but with (currently) over 500 open issues it's difficult to know where to start.
+People _want_ to contribute to Gatsby, but with (currently) over 500 open issues and 120 pull requests it's difficult to know where to start.

 The aim is to make it easier for new and existing contributors to work on Gatsby without adding too much admin overhead.
 It's important for the labelling system to be quick to manage to ensure that it's used!